carmenbianca/report-liferay/plan.md

   3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

+Licenses that do not provide the user with these freedoms, then, are proprietary or non-free licenses.

 @osi-osd has a similar requirement for a license to be identified as a FOSS license.
 It says that a license must abide by the Open Source Definition.